kosmonautdnb/WatcomLibs/README.md

 # TemplateLib_WatcomC
 A very very basic and reduced STL like library for WatcomC (WatcomC++ is different on some points, all here works well with Watcom but e.g. not with VisualC++, it's just supposed for WatcomC++)
-The libraries needed some conversions, because of "different" WatcomC++ mechanics.
+The libraries needed some tweaks, because of "different" WatcomC++ mechanics.

 ## OpenGL for DOS
 https://github.com/kosmonautdnb/OpenGLForDos-WatcomC.git